About Us

-Hong Kong Lantau Island Buddha and steps (www.free-city-guides.com)
+Hong Kong Lantau Island Buddha close

 Your journey to the site by bus will be a long and winding one, but you do get to observe life on Lantau Island out of the window along the way.
 The first glimpse you get of the Buddha is usually an awe inspiring one.
 Sometimes the statue is even shrouded in cloud!
 Similarly, if you head to the site via the MTR operated Cable Car (formerly the Sky Train), you’ll get some great views along the way.
-Don’t be tempted to ignore the Monastery and just climb the Buddha’s steps.
-We feel that you need to spend time at both to understand why the site is so special.
 Allow plenty of time for climbing the steps as it’s further than it looks.
 Under the Buddha’s pedestal you’ll find an exhibition space too.
 The Po Lin Monastery is open to the public from 9am until 6pm daily.
 Access to the Tian Tan Big Buddha is available from 10am until 6pm daily.
 Entry to the Monastery and access to the Buddha are both free.
-Take the stress out of getting there by joining the Organised Day Trip
+Take the stress out of getting there by joining the Organised Day Trip.

 At the cable car station in Ngong Ping you’ll find a retail and entertainment centre which is also worth a visit if you have time.
 We would say that the Buddha and the Monastery are the main attractions in this part of Lantau Island though.
 The other notable attraction on Lantau is Disneyland which has it’s own transport links and hotels.